thinkbigthings/seebie/server/README.md

 You can run the database distributed with this project with "vagrant up" See the database section for more details.

+Recommended way of running this application during development is with "gradle bootRun" after running "vagrant up"

 Recommended way of running this application in production and live testing is with the scripts provided in the bin folder.
 Run bin/app.sh to see all the options.
 You can start with: bin/app.sh start
 You can stop with:  bin/app.sh stop

-Recommended way of running this application during developemnt is with "gradle bootRun"

 manually test with curl